vinceho/civ2patch/README.md

 The project modifies Civilization 2 Multiplyer Gold Edition to include additional features and fixes.

+## Requirement

+Only the unmodified Civilization 2 Multiplyer Gold Edition v1.3 English version is supported.

 ## Installation

 Extract all of the into the folder where Civilization 2 Multiplyer Gold Edition is installed.
 Launch `civ2patch.exe`.